DBUPDGEN

 Command-Line Syntax

-To create a new script:
+To create a regular update script:

 To update an existing script:

-dbupdgen [-to to-version] [-checkedout] [-listonly] script-file
+dbupdgen [-to to-version | -checkedout] [-listonly] script-file

 When you create a new script, you must specify -from.
 When you update an existing script, DBUPDGEN reads this information from the script.

 script-file Determines the name of the script.
-Typically the name ends in .PL, but DBUPDGEN does not provide this as a default.
+Typically the name ends in .pl, but DBUPDGEN does not provide this as a default.

 Command-Line Syntax for the Update Script

-{-database db [-Server server] [-Password pwd] [-save file]}
+perl script-file {-database db [-Server server] [-Password pwd] [-save file]}

 | -noexec

-[-get | -noVSS] [-[no]use_disk] [-log file] [-force]
+[-get | -noVC] [-[no]use_disk] [-log file] [-force]

-[-charset CP] [-[no]crypt] [-[no]subscriber] [-site site-id:s]
+[-[no]crypt] [-[no]quoterepl] [-site site-id:s]

 [-Macro &macro=value [...]] [-undef &macro [...]]

-As with DBBUILD, you must specify one of -db and -noexec, and you cannot specify both of them.
+As with DBBUILD, you must specify one of ‑db and ‑noexec, and you cannot specify both of them.
+Note that the update script does not take any actual arguments, but only options.

-script-fileThe name of the script that you generated with DBUPDGEN.
-Typically the name ends in .PL.
+script-file The name of the script that you generated with DBUPDGEN.
+Typically the name ends in .pl.

 Database switches